cosmopolitan033/SAGIN-Framework-RL/docs/GETTING_STARTED.md

 The `sagin_demo.py` provides all simulation modes:
 - Test mode for quick validation
-- Simple demo for learning
 - Standard, detailed, and full simulations
 - Custom simulation with your own settings
-- Legacy mode for backwards compatibility

 ### 2. Customize Your Simulation